bigscience-workshop/biomedical/README.md

 # BigBIO: Biomedical Datasets

 BigBIO (BigScience Biomedical) is an open library of biomedical dataloaders built using Huggingface's (🤗) [`datasets` library](https://huggingface.co/docs/datasets/) for data-centric.
-Our goals are to **enable easy, scalable programatic access to biomedical datasets** and **promote reproducibility in data processing**
+Our goals include

+- Lightweight, programmatic access to biomedical datasets at scale
+- Promote reproducibility in data processing
+- Better documentation for dataset provenance, licensing, and other key attributes
+- Easier generation of meta-datasets (e.g., prompting, masssive MTL)

+Currently BigBIO provides support for

 - 127 biomedical datasets
 - X languages
 - Harmonized dataset schemas by task type
 - Metadata on *licensing*, *coarse/fine-grained task types*, *domain*, and more!

-All datasets are provided in their source schema, to preserve the original dataset format, and a harmonized schema to enable

 ### Documentation